|Loan Term||Loan Amount|

 The annual percentage rate (or APR) is the annualized interest rate that you are charged on a personal loan.
 Since APR is commonly used to express fees related to other types of loans (auto loans, mortgage loans, and personal loans), we've included a representative example above to outline fees, rates, and other terms commonly associated with personal loans.

 CreditLoan.com is not a lender and does not have the ability to disclose exact APR.
-Consumers who originated via a paid Google advertisement feature rates on CreditLoan.com of no greater than 29.82% APR with repayment terms from 61 days to 84 months.
+Consumers who originated via a paid Google advertisement feature rates on CreditLoan.com of no greater than 29.82% APR (calculated consistent with the Truth in Lending Act, TILA) with repayment terms from 61 days to 84 months.
 This number will be set by your lender and you will be notified of the final number before accepting the loan terms.
 Annual percentage rates can vary based on both: 1) the information that you supply in your initial loan request, and 2) the information that your lender supplies to you.

 Rates based on creditworthiness and are subject to change without notice.
 Your actual rate and monthly payment may vary.
 Must be 18 years of age or older to apply.
 CreditLoan.com does refer consumers to trusted professional lenders who can provide loan information and assistance.
 There is no charge for our service.
 Once your application has been submitted and you are presented with the loan agreement, lenders will disclose all details related to the loan — including APR, loan finance charges, or any other loan terms you would be agreeing to.
 We recommend to all users to carefully read and review the loan terms of any offer you receive.
 If you still have questions related to APR or loan related services, please contact us for more assistance.